cadscriptHQ/cadscript/README.md

 ### Why not CadQuery?

 CadQuery already is a Python module wrapping the Open Cascade kernel.
 It is a very feature-rich module, making most of the many Open Cascade functionalities available to the Python programmer.
-But in our feeling, it still is a bit to complex.
+But in our feeling, it still is a bit too complex.
 If you are new to CadQuery it is bit hard to find your way around.
 We were looking for something simpler, a bit like [OpenSCAD](http://openscad.org/).

 ### Why not OpenSCAD?